Startups

 Company website for Calimetrix Founder profileCellular Logistics’ proprietary biomaterial product promises to revitalize damaged heart tissue and improve outcomes for the estimated 30 million patients worldwide projected to suffer from heart failure by 2030.
 The company was co-founded by Professor Amish Raval and researcher Eric Schmuck at UW–Madison.

-Company website for Field Prophet Founder profileFlux XII is a provider of sustainable energy batteries designed for cost-effective, safe, and long-duration energy storage.
+Company website for CranioSure Founder profileFlux XII is a provider of sustainable energy batteries designed for cost-effective, safe, and long-duration energy storage.
 The innovative, rechargeable flow battery technology was developed in the lab of co-founder Dawei Feng, assistant professor of materials science and engineering at UW–Madison, in collaboration with co-founders Xiuliang Lyu and Patrick Sullivan.

 Company website for Hello!
 LoomHolos enables users to visualize, interact, and learn with virtual objects alongside experts, from building space crafts to surveying ancient Egyptian tombs.
 Co-founders and UW–Madison alumni Daniel Borkhus and Tyler Waite designed the virtual reality platform to allow instructors to immerse their students in virtual environments for advanced training, education, military command, and more.